 Incidental Pacific halibut retention during the limited-entry sablefish (Anoplopoma fimbria) fishery remained open from 1 April to noon on 15 November.
 Beginning 1 April, the allowable landing ratio was 0.09 tonnes (200 pounds) (net weight) of Pacific halibut to 0.45 tonnes (1,000 pounds) (net weight) of sablefish, and up to two additional Pacific halibut in excess of the ratio limit.
-Effective 19 October, the landing ratio was modified to 0.11 tonnes (250 pounds) (net weight) of Pacific halibut to 0.45 tonnes (1,000 pounds) (net weight) of sablefish, and up to two additional Pacific halibut to 0.45 tonnes (1,000 pounds) (net weight) of sablefish, and up to two additional Pacific halibut to 0.45 tonnes (1,000 pounds) (net weight) of sablefish, and up to two additional Pacific halibut in excess of the ratio limit.
-The total landings of 28 tonnes (61,758 pounds) were 12% under the fishery limit (32 tonnes (70,000 pounds)).
+Effective 19 October, the landing ratio was modified to 0.11 tonnes (250 pounds) (net weight) of Pacific halibut to 0.45 tonnes (1,000 pounds) (net weight) of sablefish, and up to two additional Pacific halibut in excess of the ratio limit.
+The total landings of 29 tonnes (63,358 pounds) were 12% under the fishery limit (32 tonnes (70,000 pounds)).

-In IPHC Regulatory Area 2A, north of Point Chehalis (46°53.30 ́ N. latitude), the treaty Indian tribes manage the directed commercial landings for three fisheries under a Memorandum of Understanding among the 13 tribes.
+In IPHC Regulatory Area 2A, north of Point Chehalis (46°53.30 ́N. latitude), the treaty Indian tribes manage the directed commercial landings for three fisheries under a Memorandum of Understanding among the 13 tribes.
 These consist of an unrestricted fishery, a restricted fishery with trip limits, and a late season fishery.
 These fisheries are subject to in-season management.
-There were one unrestricted, open access fishery 14 March to 30 September, and one restricted fishery opening not to exceed 102 hours, including a vessel per day limit of 0.23 tonnes (500 pounds) and limit of five (5) landings for 14 March to 30 September.
-A late season fishery was open 1 October to 18 October and included a per calendar day per vessel limit of 0.3 tonnes (800 pounds).
+There were one unrestricted, open access fishery, not to exceed 55 hours, 14 March to 30 September, and one restricted fishery opening not to exceed 222 hours, including a vessel per day limit of 0.23 tonnes (500 pounds) and limit of 10 landings for 14 March to 30 September.
+A late season fishery was open 5 October to 18 October and included a per calendar day per vessel limit of 0.3 tonnes (800 pounds).
 Estimated total landings, of 222 tonnes (488,915 pounds), were less than 1% under the fishery limit (224 tonnes (492,800 pounds)).